Intro-CS-App-Dev-and-Deploy/Introductory-CS-Processing-JAVA-and-Advanced-Placement/README.md

 Using the key board to test button code, then incorporate it into a button (unison of rect() division, draw(), mouseX&Y, and mousePressed)
 - Identify Microsoft's OS requirement of clicking on the window before user interactions work with it and provide feedback to the user

+Introduce grouping and naming blocks of code into Subprograms for developer reference (using TAB in Processing-JAVA)

 ---